Updated and Refreshed in 2018!

 Computer aided engineering (CAE): A broad term used by the electronic design automation industry for the use of computers to design, analyze and manufacture products and processes.
 CAE includes CAD (see listing) and computer aided manufacturing (CAM), which is the use of computers for managing manufacturing processes.

 Concurrent engineering (CE): A way to reduce cost, improve quality and shrink cycle time by simplifying a product’s system of life cycle tasks during the early concept stages.

 Conflict resolution: The management of a conflict situation to arrive at a resolution satisfactory to all parties.

 Conformance: An affirmative indication or judgment that a product or service has met the requirements of a relevant specification, contract or regulation.

-Conformitè Europëenne Mark (CE Mark): European Union (EU) conformity mark for regulating the goods sold within its borders.
+Conformitè Europëenne Mark (CE Mark): A European Union (EU) conformity mark for regulating the goods sold within its borders.
 The mark represents a manufacturer’s declaration that products comply with EU New Approach Directives.
 These directives apply to any country that sells products within the EU.

 Conformity assessment: All activities concerned with determining that relevant requirements in standards or regulations are fulfilled, including sampling, testing, inspection, certification, management system assessment and registration, accreditation of the competence of those activities and recognition of an accreditation program’s capability.